 2. Inviting others to invalidate you.
 One of the main things I have learned over the years in dealing with dysfunctional families is that, when parents do the same thing over and over again in a compulsive manner, their children come to the conclusion that the parents need to keep doing whatever that is.
 They will therefore give the parents repeated opportunities to keep doing it.
 Parenting columnist John Rosemond alluded to this in a recent column.
 "I have to wonder if (constant) parental concern is eventually self-fulfilling: as in, if you are concerned, then your child will give you something to be concerned about."

 I don't wonder about that at all; it is absolutely true.

 In this case, if you seem to have a need to invalidate your kids, they will say a bunch of stupid stuff just so you can keep doing it.
 In the case of the patient I just described, for instance, she would keep telling her mother, “I’m fine.
 I’m doing great.”
-She said this while she was in the process of cutting herself deeply near her carotid artery, which of course could kill her.
+She said this while she was in the process of cutting herself deeply near her carotid artery, which, of course, could kill her.

 What are you supposed to say when someone insists there is no problem when there is a huge problem overshadowing everything?
 Are you going to say, “That’s insane”?
 Of course you will.
-Also, during this process, the daughter was also completely invalidating her mother’s expressed concerns about her well being.
+Also, during this process, the daughter was completely invalidating her mother’s expressed concerns about her well-being.
 In the families of patients with borderline personality disorder, children eventually learn to give out every bit as much as they get.